GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 1. Click **Run trigger**.

 After the build is complete and successful, go back to Spinnaker and check whether it shows that the pipeline has exectuted.
-There should be an execution, showing the trigger is working:
+There should be an execution, showing that the trigger is working, as in the following screenshot:

 ![First execution](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/06-first-run.png)

-### Extract details From The built image
+### Extract details from the built image

 In this section, you get the image name and image digest fron the created image.
-These details are used to create an image URL, which is used for signature and attestation creation and, as well as for deployment.
+These details are used to create an image URL, which is used for signature and attestation creation, as well as for deployment.

 1. Add a new stage to the pipeline.
 1. Change the type to **Evaluate Variables**.